Dr Sahla Aroussi

 - Website: Twitter | LinkedIn | Googlescholar | ORCID

-I am currently working on the following research projects:
+Recently I have been working on the following research projects:

 - I am the Primary Investigator on a British Academy Tackling UK International Challenges Award on Gender and Resistance to Violent Extremism in Kenya (January 2019- January 2021).This project is in collaboration with Dr Fathima Azmiya Badurdeen from Technical University of Mombasa, Dr Michaelina Jakala from Coventry University and Xavier Verhoest from Art2Be in Nairobi.
 This research explores how men and women in Kenya resist violent extremism in their everyday lives.
 The project uses a gender and intersectionality lenses and body mapping as a co-creative and art-based method to explore how violent extremism is resisted at a local community level.
 As part of this project we have recently published Aroussi, S., Jakala, M, Badurdeen, F.A. and Verhoest, X. (2020) Body Maps of Resistance: Understanding everyday resistance to violent extremism in Kenya , University of Leeds. https://doi.org/10.5518/100/50